Skip to main content

 You can assign a keyboard shortcut to the Markup mode menu in Preferences > Shortcuts.
 Once set, the shortcut appears next to Markup in the View menu and opens the picker with one keystroke — handy when you switch modes often, for example to verify markup details quickly while revising a translation.

-The Character count option shows or hides the character count below each segment, on both the source and the target side.
+The Character count option will show or hide the character count below each segment, on both the source and the target side.
+It will be available from the View menu in an upcoming release.

 Click View > Character count to switch it, or assign a keyboard shortcut in Preferences > Shortcuts, alongside the existing Toggle whitespace and Toggle labels shortcuts.